August 1, 2013

 Candidates undergoing evaluation for reappointment, tenure, and/or promotion are strongly encouraged to attend an RTP workshop.
-Three all-University RTP Workshops will be conducted.
+Three all-University RTP Workshops will be conducted in the Anatol Center (AS 119).
 Each workshop will cover the same content.

 In addition, the AVP for Faculty Affairs will be providing college-specific RTP workshops for college and department evaluators (Deans, Department Chairs, Department and College RTP Committees) as well as the Associate Deans and appropriate staff responsible for RTP processes.
 Notices regarding these workshops will be sent by the Deans.

 All deadlines are listed on the “Deadlines for Reappointment, Tenure, and/or Promotion Actions” schedule.
 These deadlines are intended to allow sufficient time for careful review at each level, and they cannot be extended.
 If at any level of review the evaluation of a candidate has not been completed by the deadline indicated, the candidate's RTP file must nevertheless be forwarded to the next level of review or appropriate administrator.
 In such cases, the candidate must be notified that the file has been moved to the next level of review.

 Deadlines for notification of final actions are set by the CSU-CFA Collective Bargaining Agreement.
 These deadlines may not be changed:

 Faculty members scheduled for reappointment or tenure review as per the guidelines below must submit an RTP file and must be evaluated on schedule.
 This includes all reviews for reappointment as well as tenure in the sixth probationary year (includes years for which service credit was granted).